-During the year, Personal Income Tax Revenue Bonds were issued for the purpose of financing capital construction and major rehabilitation for educational facilities in the amount of \$797.8 million.
-Also, during the year educational facility bonds were issued totaling \$838.1 million in order to refund \$978.6 million of the State University's existing educational facilities obligations.
-The result will produce an estimated savings of \$65.8 million in future cash flow, with an estimated present value gain of \$50.8 million.
+Personal Income Tax Revenue Bonds were also issued with a par amount of \$231.2 million at a premium of \$19.2 million for the purpose of financing capital construction and major rehabilitation for educational facilities.
+Also, during the year PIT bonds were issued with a par amount of \$164.0 million at a premium of \$19.2 million in order to refund \$172.6 million of the State University's existing educational facilities obligations.
+The result will produce an estimated loss of \$2.9 million in future cash flow, with an estimated present value gain of \$8.6 million.